-voltage support; and
+voltage support;

-black start.
+black start; and

+emergency reserve.

 The purpose of frequency keeping is to balance any generation and demand inequalities with the objective of maintaining the grid frequency within the normal band under normal operating conditions.
 Factors that contribute to inequalities under normal operating conditions include unanticipated load changes, differences in generator ramping, and the inherent inaccuracies between the modelled and actual system conditions.